My kids are killing my back – Struggling with back pain?

 • Breastfeeding

-Use pillow to support the baby when breast feeding.
-Setting up a ‘breastfeeding station’ at home can make things easier so cushions are in the right place when you are ready to breastfeed.
+Use pillows to support the baby when breastfeeding.
+Set up a ‘breastfeeding station’ at home so cushions are in the right place when you need them.

 • Car seats